EricApostal/car-physics-playground/README.md

 # Car Physics Engine for Roblox
+NOTE: This is WIP!
+While some things are partially implemented, some things aren't!
+Most of these systems work independently of each other, but haven't been integrated quite yet.

 # About
 Car Physics Playground is an experimental game, utilizing Roblox's experimental beta Meshing API.
 This game uses a combination of Roblox's physics in conjunction with custom physics to provide realistic crash representations.